 A diamond color scale begins with the letter D, representing the highest color rate.
 D-color means that the loose diamond is colorless, which is really rare and desirable.
-After D-color the diamond color scale descends to the letter Z, which means that the diamond has a slight yellowish or brownish color.
+After D-color the diamond color scale descends to the letter Z, which means that the diamond has a slightly yellowish or brownish color.
 This is not favorable since colorless diamonds need to be clean.
 Only colored diamonds will increase in value if the color gets more intense.
-Colored diamonds are for example, pink, yellow, brown, blue or green diamonds.
+Colored diamonds are, for example, pink, yellow, brown, blue or green diamonds.

 Diamond clarity scale

 Not every diamond is as clear as the other, some will have inclusions or blemishes.
 To measure the clarity for loose diamonds, the GIA developed a diamond clarity scale that begins with FL which means flawless (loupe clean).
 Diamonds that are FL are expensive yet rare since you will not see any inclusions or blemishes, even with a loupe.
 Diamonds that are internally flawless but have small blemishes on the surface that are visible under a 10x magnification are graded IF.
 Loose diamonds that are graded with VVS1-VVS2 have very, very small inclusions and VS1-VS2 have very small inclusions.
 Furthermore, the diamond clarity scale also has small inclusions (SI1-SI2) and I2-I2-I3 which represents a diamond with inclusions that are visible to naked eye.

 When a diamond is cut perfectly the light of the diamond will reflect back through the top.
 But if the diamond is cut too shallow the light will leak through the bottom.
 With a diamond scale, it is possible to grade the diamond cut.
 The grading scales for clarity are indicated by: excellent, very good, good, fair and poor.